Building Secure Audit Logs for Regulatory Submissions

 "prev_hash": self.prev_hash.hex(),

-"payload_hash": payload_hash,
+"payload_hash": self._chunked_sha256(payload_bytes),

-"size_bytes": len(payload_bytes)
+"size_bytes": len(payload_bytes),

 }